In this section

 Seaview Wastewater Treatment Plant

 The Seaview Wastewater Treatment Plant serves a population of about 160,000 in Upper Hutt, Lower Hutt and Wainuiomata.
-The wastewater is treated or cleaned through a series of screens, tanks, bioreactors, clarifiers and ultraviolet treatments before being discharged into the open sea near near Pencarrow Head/ Te Raeakiaki where it is quickly diluted.
+The wastewater is treated or cleaned through a series of screens, tanks, bioreactors, clarifiers and ultraviolet treatments before being discharged into the open sea near near Pencarrow Head / Te Raeakiaki where it is quickly diluted.

 Join the Seaview mailing list

-Odour treatment
+Odour Project

 Making a complaint